Dvpsadmin/performance-dashboard/README.md

 | style      | no       | uses the different modules defined in `index.html`.
 The default style is `circle-frame`, and other styles are `circle-filled`, `square-frame` or `square-filled`.

 ### Template
-If you want to make any changes to the page itself you can make the changes in the `index.html` file located in the templates folder
+If you want to make any changes to the dashboard itself you can make the changes in the `index.html` file located in the templates folder

 ### Config file
-Here is an example of a [configuration file](https://github.com/serverdensity/performance-page/blob/master/conf_dev.yml) and this is the [configuration file](https://github.com/serverdensity/performance-page/blob/master/conf.yml) we used to make our page.
+Here is an example of a [configuration file](https://github.com/serverdensity/performance-dashboard/blob/master/conf_dev.yml) and this is the [configuration file](https://github.com/serverdensity/performance-dashboard/blob/master/conf.yml) we used to make our dashboard.

 ### Use a subdomain

-If you want to use your own domain to host your performance page, you'll need to create a CNAME file and set up a CNAME record pointing to that page with your DNS provider.
+If you want to use your own domain to host your performance dashboard, you'll need to create a CNAME file and set up a CNAME record pointing to that page with your DNS provider.
 There already is a CNAME file in the source folder.
 Change this to your own domain.

-If you have e.g. the domain `mydomain.com`, your GitHub repo is `my-repo` and you want your status page to be reachable at `performance.mydomain.com`
+If you have e.g. the domain `mydomain.com`, your GitHub repo is `my-repo` and you want your performance dashboard to be reachable at `performance.mydomain.com`

 - Change the `CNAME` file in the source folder to